 Directs Fisheries Division to not interfere with the certification process for dams and other water control structures.
-Executive deletes language; House retains language.
+Executive deletes language; House, Senate, and Conference retain language.

 Sec.
-603. Cormorant Management - DELETED
+603. Cormorant Management - REVISED

-Requires quarterly report on the use of cormorant management funding; provides that the Department must submit funding to the USDA to pay for increased taking of cormorants and their nests.
-Executive deletes language; House concurs with Executive.
+Requires quarterly report on use of cormorant management funding; provides that Department submit funding to USDA to pay for increased taking of cormorants and their nests.
+Executive deletes language; House concurs with Executive; Senate and Conference revise language to require any retained or additional funds for cormorant control be used for program.